Ginevra Le Moli

 Assistant Professor of Public International Law

 Ginevra Le Moli is Assistant Professor of Public International Law at the Institute of Public Law and the Grotius Centre for International Legal Studies at Leiden University.
+Starting in September 2020, she will be based at the University of Geneva and the University of Cambridge conducting a research project supported by the Swiss National Science Foundation (SNSF) on “Who owns natural resources?”.

 Research Areas and Interests